dougzin11/Dataquest-Projects/README.md

-# KNN-Regression---Automobile-dataset
+# Dataquest Projects
-This repository contains a small notebook that shows a basic and simple approach of KNN Regression to estimate the price of automobiles
+This repository contains a series of small notebooks that shows my solution for the projects at [Dataquest.io] (https://www.dataquest.io/).
+The following notebooks are provided:

+* KNN Regression applied to an automobile dataset to predict prices
+* Linear Regression applied to an house sales dataset to predict prices